Hap-Map/HapMap/reports/week4-report.md

   - Goals beyond next week
     - Get Maps API working for background of UI.
 Using polylines we want to be able to show the route which will update in real time using a users location
 - Aditya:
-  - Working on getting more familiarity with Flutter and Dart
+  - Working on implementing speech-to-text integration for the search bar
-  - Starting Google Maps API integration into our project
+  - Working on finding the route between two locations using the Directions API
-  - Working on other backend tasks and other project modules
+  - Integrating accessible design principles into the app modules
 - Jesse: Design an additional settings page for our application and start implementing various parts of the app through flutter.